nicholaswilde/recipes/docs/desserts/cake/chez-panisse-almond-torte.md

 ### Step 1

-Preheat the oven to 325°F. Beat the granulated sugar with the almond paste until the almond paste is in fine pieces.
+Preheat the oven to 325°F. Beat the granulated sugar with the [almond paste][2] until the almond paste is in fine pieces.
 Or, better, pulverize it in a food processor.
 Beat in the unsalted butter and the vanilla, then cream the mixture until it is light and fluffy.
 Beat in the whole eggs, one at a time - the eggs should be at room temperature - beating well after each addition so the eggs are thoroughly mixed in.

 ### Step 2